 - I can side slip on my toe edge.

 - I can make a diagonal side slip on my toe edge.

-Lesson two is heel edge side slipping, which basically means going down the hill facing the the bottom of the hill rather than with our back to it.
-Here’s the things we need to be able to do to pass the class:
+Lesson two is heel edge side slipping, which basically means going down the hill facing the bottom of the hill rather than with our back to it.
+Here are the things we need to be able to do to pass the class: